 Memorable Manitobans: William Lewis “Bill” Morton (1908-1980)

-Born in Gladstone on 13 December 1908, son of William Morton, he was educated at the University of Manitoba (President of Students’ Union 1931, Editor of The Manitoban 1930-1931, BA 1932) and Oxford University (BA, 1934; B.Litt.
-1935; MA, 1937), which he attended as a Rhodes Scholar.
-From 1935 to 1950 he held teaching positions at St. John’s College, United College, and Brandon College.
-From 1950 to 1964 he was Professor and Head of the Department of History at the University of Manitoba.
-During the years 1963 to 1966 he was Provost of University College, in the University of Manitoba, having been instrumental in the creation of the college.
-In 1966, he moved to Peterborough, Ontario, to become the first Master of Champlain College in Trent University.
-From 1969 to 1975 he was also Vanier Professor of Canadian History at Trent.
+Born at Gladstone on 13 December 1908, son of William Morton, he was educated at the University of Manitoba (President of Students’ Union 1931, Editor of The Manitoban 1930-1931, BA 1932) and Oxford University (BA 1934, BLitt 1935, MA 1937), which he attended as a Rhodes Scholar.
+Between 1935 and 1950, he held teaching positions at St. John’s College, United College, and Brandon College.
+From 1950 to 1964, he was Professor and Head of the Department of History at the University of Manitoba.
+During the years 1963 to 1966, he was Provost of University College, in the University of Manitoba, having been instrumental in the creation of the College.
+He moved to Peterborough, Ontario in 1966 to become the first Master of Champlain College in Trent University.
+He was also Vanier Professor of Canadian History at Trent from 1969 to 1975.

 In 1975 he chose to return to Winnipeg and to the University of Manitoba as Distinguished Visiting Professor, but his association with Trent University continued with his election as its Chancellor in 1977.
 At the time of his death he had just relinquished this position, and had been appointed Professor Emeritus at the University of Manitoba.
 The academic year 1979-1980 had marked his last year of full-time teaching.